 At Back 40 Landscaping our expertise is in building Allan Block retaining walls.
 We are trained and Certified in building Allan Block retaining walls to best practices, and have a passion for building retaining walls that actually last.

 So, what are the best practices for retaining walls?

 Best material to build a retaining wall

-If you are looking for a wall that is the focal point of your landscaping, will last a lifetime, and is backed by engineers, then an Allan Block concrete wall in our opinion is a great option for your project.
-While some homeowners like the look of wood, a wall that is built with pressure treated lumber will not last.
-Wood has a life expectancy of 10 years, while concrete is a lifetime product.
-Resale value concrete is better.
-Peace of mind.
-Wood is slightly cheaper.
+If you are looking for a wall that is the focal point of your outdoor space, will last a lifetime, and is backed by professional engineers, then an Allan Block concrete wall in our opinion is a great option for your landscape wall.
+While some homeowners like the look of a wood retaining wall, a wall that is built with pressure treated lumber will not last.
+A wood retaining wall has a life expectancy of 10 years, while a concrete retaining wall is a lifetime product.

 This is because pressure treated lumber is not rated for ground contact, meaning it is meant to stay off of the ground, never touching soil.
 This is obviously impossible to do when building a retaining wall out of wood, making Allan Block the best material to use for a retaining wall.

 Hardscape projects located in British Columbia, Canada with products manufactured by Expocrete an OldCastle Company.

 When it comes to building a retaining wall, the structure and the look of the wall should be homeowner’s main concern.
 It might be tempting to want your wall built quick, and as cheap as possible, but cutting corners and not using the proper amount of material will only cause headaches for homeowners in the long run.